bcasey266/tf-docs-status-checks-example/README.md

       token: ${{ steps.generate_token.outputs.token }}
   ```

 With these 2 additions, the next time **terraform-docs** makes a commit, it will come from the new GitHub App.
-This will trigger the workflows to restart and evaluate the new commit and maintain the status checks for the PR.
+This will trigger the workflows to restart, evaluate the new commit, and maintain the status checks for the PR.
+An example PR is located in this repo here: #2

 #### Repeated Actions